open-suite/hub/readme.md

 ## Support

-If you have general questions about OpenSuite, want to say hello or just follow along, we'd like to invite you to message on our [Gituhb Discussions](https://github.com/orgs/open-suite/discussions).
+If you have general questions about OpenSuite, want to say hello, or simply follow along, we invite you to join our [GitHub Discussions](https://github.com/orgs/open-suite/discussions).

-If you run into any problems or issues, please create a Github issue and we'll try our best to help.
+Should you encounter any problems or issues, please create a GitHub issue, and we'll do our best to assist you.

-We strive to provide good support through our issue trackers on Github.
+We aim to deliver excellent support through our GitHub issue trackers.

 ## Contributing

-See our "Getting-Started" guide for instructions on [development setup](https://github.com/open-suite/getting-started).
+Explore our "Getting Started" guide for instructions on setting up your [development environment](https://github.com/open-suite/getting-started).

-We ❤️ contributions big or small, check out our [guide on how to get started](https://github.com/open-suite/getting-started).
+We welcome contributions of all sizes!
+Check out our [guide on how to get started](https://github.com/open-suite/getting-started).

-Not sure where to start?
-[Ask on our discussions page](https://github.com/orgs/open-suite/discussions).
+Unsure where to begin?
+Feel free to ask on our [discussions page](https://github.com/orgs/open-suite/discussions).

 ### Contributors